juergenpf/Wincurses/README.md

 Like --woa, this selects a different architecture for the build, this time an i686 Intel 32-bit build.
 In this case, you must also specify --msvcrt, as x86 is considered legacy and only supports the old C runtime.

 ##### -l, --libseparate
 The default is that the terminfo functionality is linked into the main ncurses library (statically and dynamically), corresponding to the ncurses configure option `--without-termlib`.
 With this option, you trigger a `--with-termlib` option, which will create a separate library `tinfo`.
-Please note that this option currently does not work when you specify --winconsole.

 ##### -d, --dynamic
 By default, we build static libraries.
 With this option, you trigger the build of DLLs.